Installing Snap

 bound to tags.

-[ api docs | hackage | github | test coverage report ] - xmlhtml
+[ hackage | github ] - xmlhtml

 - A hybrid XML/HTML5 parsing and rendering library written